LeeDoor/game_webserver/README.md

 backend part of pet-project Hexagonal Chess written on C++.

 # build and run
-to run server on your machine, you need to have conan(1.60) and cmake installed (also compilers etc).
+to run server on your machine, you need to have conan 1.60 (**conan 2.0 and newer wouldn't fit**) and cmake installed (also compilers etc).

 ```
 pip install conan==1.*